The Jesus & Mary Chain at The Empire, Middlesbrough – 24th September 2017

 After their second encore, ‘Sidewalking’ and ‘I Hate Rock n Roll’, all we know for certain is that The Jesus and Mary Chain are better than ever.
 Their shows are an awesome display of the music style they have created and their undiscussed talent keeps us hanging on hoping that more new material will be soon coming.

 Myself and my cameras hit the road for The Jesus And Mary Chain’s Damage & Joy Tour 2017.
-Photographs taken at: Newcastle Riverside, Manchester Academy, Leeds Church, Leicester O2 Academy, Birmingham O2 Institude, Dublin Academy, Sub 89 Club Reading and The Welly Club in Hull, Middlesbrough and Looe Music Festival in Cornwall.
+Photographs taken at: Newcastle Riverside, Manchester Academy, Leeds Church, Leicester O2 Academy, Birmingham O2 Institude, Dublin Academy, Sub 89 Club Reading, The Welly Club in Hull, Middlesbrough and Looe Music Festival in Cornwall.

 It happened again but under very different reasons to the emotional meltdown I had back in 1995 at The Jesus And Mary Chain gig at Leeds Met Uni.
 Back then it was a more personal meltdown, infused with too much alcohol and I had a one way ticket to self destruction.
 That night ended badly with me turning into a drunken vomit monster over Leeds inner ring road, then dragging my poor gig companion Mick to Le Phono for more drinking and more dancing – although I do not recall much from that night including The Mary Chain’s performance.

 August Bank Holiday 2016, myself and my long-suffering Mary Chain widow of a husband John took a train trip to Glasgow for two nights at the O2 ABC Academy to see The Mary Chain.